opencog/sensory/DesignNotes-L.md

 be thought of as pseudo-code, except that its a bit more precise, since Atomese is directly executable (with questionable performance, as well as having other issues, like an unclear API specification).

+FWIW, the pure-Atomese version needs to also implement the search algo.
+Claude mentions HNSW, IVF and more:
+* ColBERT -- vectorize tokes, sum max tokens
+* (Others that seem not relevant here)

 Jigsaw API's
 ------------